-The Holocaust was a genocide perpetrated by the German Nazi regime between 1941-1945, in which European Jews were targeted for wholesale annihilation, with six million Jewish civilians murdered in death camps, concentration camps, ghettos, killing fields and elsewhere.
+The Holocaust was a genocide perpetrated by the German Nazi regime against European Jews between 1941-1945.
+Six million Jews were murdered in death camps, concentration camps, ghettos, killing fields and elsewhere.

 In the face of extensive credible evidence — volumes of governmental documents, thousands of eyewitness testimonies, firsthand admissions of guilt, photographs, film footage, meticulous written records, museums’ worth of artifacts, not to mention the remains of the concentration camps, gas chambers and crematoria themselves — there are ongoing efforts to distort, disprove and conceal the facts of the Holocaust.1Robert Solomon Wistrich, “Introduction: Lying About the Holocaust,” in Robert Solomon Wistrich, ed., Holocaust Denial: The Politics of Perfidy (Jerusalem and Berlin: Hebrew University Magnus Press & De Gruyter, 2012), 1-2.